 - the second door of this room led into our fellowship hall, where hundreds of handmade butterflies were hanging from the ceilng, on the tables (set for sunrise breakfast), and on the windows.
 Two children told about how Jesus had risen, and the relation to butterflies.

-So for SUnday school, the children did the tour again ... but this time each "storyteller" had an egg and an item to present to each child to remember the story.
-The students carried thier egg cartons from station to station to get the "whole" story.
+Each station's "storyteller" had an egg and an item to present to each child to remember the story.
+The students carried their egg cartons from station to station to get the "whole" story.

 Our eggs were a bit different, too: